vicharak-in/shrike_fpga/Docs/verilog_style_guide.md

     output o_sda_oe;
 ```

 and we will need a third select signal for the mux to switch between input or output .
-So whenever you require the pin to be output the one_oe signal should be driven high and the corresponding output values should be assigned to one_out.
-And for using it as input the one_oe should be driven to low and the input value can be latched from the one_in.
+So whenever you require the pin to be output the o_sda_oe signal should be driven high and the corresponding output values should be assigned to o_sda.
+And for using it as input the o_sda_oe should be driven to low and the input value can be latched from the i_sda.

 ![alt text](./images/inout.png)